Whittier Chapter 13 Bankruptcy Lawyer

 Reorganization Bankruptcy Under Chapter 13

 Are you afraid of losing your home or car because you are behind on the payments?
 Chapter 13 bankruptcy may be a good option because it provides a way for you to catch up on those payments.
+Get help from a Whittier Chapter 13 Bankruptcy Lawyer.

 In Chapter 13, you file a plan to pay off some of your debts over several years.
 Chapter 13 allows you to keep property with significant equity — especially your home and car — if you can make the payments.